World's 50 Best Bars 2013: Complete Rankings

 Overview

-The 2013 World's 50 Best Bars crowned Artesian in London as the winner, with the UK dominating the top 10—four bars in the first six positions.
+The 2013 World's 50 Best Bars crowned Artesian in London as the winner, with the UK dominating the top 10; four bars in the first six positions.
 The list represents 50 bars across 16 countries and 24 cities, marking a significant shift from previous editions with a complete roster turnover from the prior year's rankings.

-London owned 2013 with four spots in the top ten: Artesian at #1, Nightjar at #2, The Connaught Bar at #4, and Happiness Forgets at #6.
+London owned 2013 with four spots in the top ten: Artesian at #1, Nightjar at #2, The Connaught Bar at #4, Happiness Forgets at #6.
 Beyond the UK, geographic diversity spread across Asia (Tokyo's Bar High Five at #3, Singapore's 28 HongKong Street at #10), Australia (Melbourne's Black Pearl at #7, Sydney's The Baxter Inn at #8), the United States (New York's The Dead Rabbit at #5), and Europe (Paris's Candelaria at #9).
 The edition represented 16 countries total across 24 cities, showing the global reach of cocktail culture in the early 2010s.
-The complete turnover from the previous year—50 new entrants replacing all prior winners—suggests either a format change or a fundamental shift in evaluation criteria.
+The complete turnover from the previous year; 50 new entrants replacing all prior winners; suggests either a format change or a fundamental shift in evaluation criteria.

 The 2013 World's 50 Best Bars delivered a decisive verdict: London is the cocktail capital.
 Four of the top six bars are in the UK, with Artesian claiming the top position.
-This edition saw a complete roster change—all 50 bars from the previous year dropped out, replaced entirely by new entrants.
+This edition saw a complete roster change; all 50 bars from the previous year dropped out, replaced entirely by new entrants.
 Whether you're tracking Tokyo's Bar High Five at #3, New York's The Dead Rabbit at #5, or Melbourne's Black Pearl at #7, this list captures a snapshot of the global bar scene across 16 countries and 24 cities.

 Quick Facts